herrkaefer/c-project-and-python-wrapper-skeleton/README.md

 ## The Python Wrapper

-Use [Cython](http://cython.org/) to make a Python wrapper of the C public APIs.
+todo: Use [Cython](http://cython.org/) to make a Python wrapper of the C public APIs.